featuremine/tutorials/market-data01-feedhandler/README.md

 To streamline the process, we've imported the Binance sample from libwebsocket into our tutorial repository.
 The file in focus is [minimal-ws-client-binance.c](https://github.com/featuremine/tutorials/blob/main/market-data01-feedhandler/minimal-ws-client-binance.c).

-Take a moment to examine how the server and desired Binance streams are specified on line [minimal-ws-client-binance.c:130](https://github.com/featuremine/tutorials/blob/ba5e6cda40f924b14019a483688ef52c22b07b2a/market-data01-feedhandler/minimal-ws-client-binance.c#L130):
+Take a moment to examine how the server and desired Binance streams are specified on the line [minimal-ws-client-binance.c:130](https://github.com/featuremine/tutorials/blob/ba5e6cda40f924b14019a483688ef52c22b07b2a/market-data01-feedhandler/minimal-ws-client-binance.c#L130):
 ```c
 i.address = "fstream.binance.com";
 i.path = "/stream?streams=btcusdt@depth@0ms/btcusdt@bookTicker/btcusdt@aggTrade";